EnergyModelsX/EnergyModelsRenewableProducers.jl/docs/src/nodes/det_hydropower/gate.md

     The function [``scale\_op\_sp(t_{inv}, t)``](@extref EnergyModelsBase.scale_op_sp) calculates the scaling factor between operational and strategic periods.
     It also takes into account potential operational scenarios and their probability as well as representative periods.

 The method for `constraints_flow_out` adds *[discharge constraints](@ref nodes-det_hydro_power-phil-con)* if additional constraints are provided in the `Data` field.
 Soft constraints, *i.e.*, constraints with a penalty, are used if the constraints have non-infinite penalty values.
-The mathematical formualtion of the constraints are:
+The mathematical formulation of the constraints are (the first equation corresponds to hard constraints, the second equation to soft constraints):

 1. Minimum constraints for the discharge: